 Best Screen Recorders for Windows 10:

-- VideoProc: A low-priced suite of editing tools, including a screen recorder, converter, and downloader.
+- VideoProc Converter AI: A low-priced suite of editing tools, including an HD screen recorder, converter, editor, downloader, and AI video quality enhancer.
 Includes a 30-day money-back guarantee.

 - Screencast-O-Matic: An easy-to-use freemium software with a feature-rich paid version.

 - Camtasia: A pricey but advanced tool with plenty of editing options and great sharing features.